AvolitesLtd/TitanManual/prismdocs/player/settings.md

 ---
-label: "Settings"
-url: "/settings"
-icon: "icon-settings-gear"
+id: settings
-title: "Settings"
+title: Settings
+sidebar_label: Settings
 ---

-The settings window contains several user adjustable parameters as well as giving feedback on the machine currently in use.
+The settings window contains several sections of user adjustable parameters as well as giving feedback on the machine currently in use.

 ### General